EmanueleCosenza/NN4G/README.md

 ###### Training procedure
 In each iteration of the training loop in the `fit` method:
 1. A new hidden unit is trained and added to the network, maximizing the correlation between the unit output and the residual errors in the output layer for the previous iteration.\
 Multiple units can be trained in parallel to find the best correlation.
 The training of a single hidden unit happens inside `generate_candidate_unit`.
-Then, in the `generate_hidden_unit`, results from multiple trainings are gathered and, finally, the best unit is added to the network.
+Then, in the `generate_hidden_unit` method, results from multiple trainings are gathered and, finally, the best unit is added to the network.
 2. The output layer is trained by minimizing a loss function (MSE or cross entropy loss).
 The training is implemented inside `generate_output_unit`.
 3. New predictions and residual errors are computed for each training set sample.